tnear/AutocorrectForDevelopers/README.md

 ![Venn diagram](assets/VennDiagram.png)

-*AutocorrectForDevelopers.ahk* contains many common software engineering terms which are absent from *AutoCorrect.ahk*.
-Because *AutocorrectForDevelopers.ahk* is developer-centric, it will fix a higher percentage of your typos.
-Also, it is drawn as a smaller circle because it contains fewer rules than *AutoCorrect.ahk*.

 *AutoCorrect.ahk*, shown on the left, contains many rules for rare words which software engineers are unlikely to need.
 It also introduces many accented characters which are correct but developer unfriendly.
-Lastly, the official script hasn't seen much active development in the last 15 years and therefore supports AHK v1-only.
+Lastly, the official script hasn't seen much active development in the last 15 years and therefore is missing new technology terminology.

+*AutocorrectForDevelopers.ahk*, however, contains many common software engineering terms which are absent from *AutoCorrect.ahk*.
+Because *AutocorrectForDevelopers.ahk* is developer-centric, it will fix a higher percentage of your typos.

 ## Common developer typos added for...
 - Languages: AutoHotkey, C, C++, C#, COBOL, CSS, FORTRAN, Go, Java, JavaScript, Julia, Kotlin, MATLAB, Perl, PHP, Python, R, Ruby, Rust, Scala, SQL, Swift, Visual Basic
 - Programs: GDB, Git, PowerShell, UNIX CLI
-- Subjects: algorithms, artificial intelligence, compilers, concurrency, cryptography, databases, distributed systems, linear algebra, machine learning, networking, operating systems, security, system design
+- Subjects: algorithms, artificial intelligence, compilers, concurrency, cryptography, databases, distributed systems, linear algebra, machine learning, networking, operating systems, security, statistics, system design
 - (more to come!)